ethereum/meteor-package-blocks/README.md

 ### Clear all stored blocks

-If you switch to a chain, which has a lower block number, you need to delete the stored blocks, otherwise `EthBlocks.latest` would always give you the latest block from the wrong chain:
+If you switch to a chain, which has a lower block number EthBlocks will reset your interally cache of the last 50 blocks.
+If you want to do that manually call:

 ```js
 EthBlocks.clear();